 Born in New York and raised in India, Lakshmi Devy is an American-desi or desi American, depending on how you want to look at her personality.
 An old soul with a progressive mind, she is fierce and unapologetic with an aura of positivity and kindness surrounding her.
 She completed medical school in India, during which she pursued modeling, dance, and theater.
-At the end of her medical journey, she chose her inner movie star over the medicine-loving scientist she still is today.
+At the end of her medical school, she chose her inner movie star over a promising career in medicine

 I had the pleasure of recently sitting down and chatting with Devy at the Phoenix Film Festival about her past experiences, present successes with her new film “Daro Mat – Don’t Be Afraid,” and her future plans in this industry.